tinbka/rhack/README.md

 * Asynchronous, still EventMachine independent.
 Synchronization can be turned on with fine of 1sec per [bulk] request
 * Fast as on simple queries as on high load.
 Can process up to thousands (limited by a net interface, of course) different parallel requests of any HTTP method with no penalty
 * Flexibly configurable on 3 levels:
-* * Curl::Easy (simplest request configuration, inherited from [curb gem](http://github.com/taf2/curb))
+** Curl::Easy (simplest request configuration, inherited from [curb gem](http://github.com/taf2/curb))
-* * ::Scout (Curl::Easy wrapper with transparent cookies and extendable anonimization processing, detailed request/response info, callbacks and retry configuration)
+** ::Scout (Curl::Easy wrapper with transparent cookies and extendable anonimization processing, detailed request/response info, callbacks and retry configuration)
-* * ::Frame (Scout array wrapper with smart request interpretor, load balancing and extendable response processor)
+** ::Frame (Scout array wrapper with smart request interpretor, load balancing and extendable response processor)
-* Included support of javascript processing on loaded pages (johnson gem)
+* Support of javascript processing on loaded html pages is included (johnson gem)
-* Web-service abstraction for creating scrapers, that implement some examples of how to use this library
+* Web-service abstraction implementing some examples of how to use this library

 ---